 Asbestos Fire Blankets

-- To protect people as a fire, spark and heat barrier in their jobs, such as in welding, industrial settings, laboratories, firefighting, the military and others
+- To protect people as a fire, spark, and heat barriers in their jobs, such as in welding, industrial settings, laboratories, firefighting, the military, and others

 - To put out small fires by smothering the flames

 - To keep on hand, usually in a wall-mounted box, on a variety of residential, educational, government, commercial, military, and industrial premises for use in fire emergencies

 Asbestos fire blankets were largely made and used in the 20th century, but modern alternatives to asbestos in heat-resistant blankets like silica or fiberglass are safer.
 Modern thermal-insulating blankets may also have heat-resistant chemicals sprayed on instead of woven into the cloth.
 However, a simple Internet search shows that fire blankets containing asbestos are still manufactured and used widely around the world.